 This distinction continues throughout the book of Luke.
 For example, whenever Luke gives his account of the Sermon on the Mount, there is no reference to, "You have heard it said of old time."
 That would only have relationship to an Israelite.
 Luke's approach (even though at times we may feel it is subtle) is always to show Jesus Christ preaching to mankind, not just Israel.
 You will find no allusion to the law and the prophets.
 There is no correction of the religionists of Christ's day.
 There is nothing about alms, fasting, and prayer in the Sermon on the Mount.
 There are simply broad, moral teachings that suited man as man, whether Israelite or Gentile, not man as an Israelite.

-Here's another interesting contrast.
+Here is another interesting contrast.
 Matthew says in the Sermon on the Mount, "Be you therefore perfect."
 Do you know what Luke says in exactly the same place?
-"Be you therefore merciful."
-It's a different approach.
+"Therefore be merciful."
+It is a different approach.
 Matthew—righteousness in relation to a kingdom; Luke—merciful in relation to anybody.

-There's a more common ground in Luke with all of mankind.
+There is a more common ground in Luke with all of mankind.
 The thought is almost always toward universality.
-When Matthew gives the apostle's commission—let's look at this.
+When Matthew gives the apostle's commission—let us look at this.
 This shows this very clearly.

 Matthew 10:5-7 These twelve Jesus sent out and commanded them, saying: "Do not go into the way of the Gentiles, and do not enter a city of the Samaritans.
 But go rather to the lost sheep of the house of Israel.
 And as you go, preach saying, 'The kingdom of heaven is at hand.'"

 Let us go back to the book of Luke, chapter 9.